Always ON (2022) Video Installation

 With these ideas in mind the intention Always ON is a video installation meant to highlight how “LIVE” broadcasts is constructed by a convergence of video signals gotten from surveilance not only via cameras, but also the viewing spatial location of screens and machine.
 Within the streaming video signal on a monitor are the transmission of signals sent from other machines all converging into a single percieved image-event.
 Yet the performances of multiple actors and machines that would normally be distant is occurring in a single space.
 Paralleling the convergence of video signals the installation includes cameras and streams which surveil and emit other streams.
 Set before a sofa is a Twitch stream which re-contextualizes internet broacast within the original broadcast medium of televison.
 Above the CRT TV is an iMac which is acessing Twitch but whose screen shows a webcam view of anyone sitting on the sofa.
 The iMac’s video signal is sent to stacks of BNC video CRT monitors meant full studio produciton.
 Meanwhile a grayscale CCTV ceiling mounted camera sends a closed real-time signal and is projected on screen for the sofa sitters to glance at but never catch their own gaze.
 Towards the back of the room another closed circuit camcorder offers a panoramic view of these set ups.
 And back to the internet a Go Pro shares a stream of the entire space on a time delay to be seen on another iMac set back to back with the CRT-iMac build.

-All of these set ups enable any visitor in the space to be both spectator and performer.
+All of these set ups enable any person to participate as both spectator and performer.
 Where the liveness of video in past and present media technologies enters a feedback loop of local, real-time, and “near time” experiences within multiple live moments that have been deconstructed in the presence of other constructions of live video.
 As long as cameras and computers remain powered and the streams activated every vantage point is always running an always happening performance